Skip to main content

 In the Quality Control (QC) section, 2 metrics are being displayed:

-• Consanguinity Check - checking whether parents are family related and to what degree.
+• Consanguinity Check - determine whether parents are blood relatives and to what degree.

-• Family Relationship Check - checking relationships between proband and all family members and warning if one of the relationships is not as it is supposed to be.
+• Family Relationship Check - verify relationships between the proband and all family members, and alert if any relationship is not as expected.

-Normal sample - no consanguinity and relatedness as expected
+Normal case - no consanguinity, relatedness as expected

-Franklin’s relatedness new score method is based on KING coefficient score (Manichaikul et al. 2010).
-The score is calculated by a formula that takes into account the number of similar homozygotes and heterozygote variants in two samples.
+Franklin’s relatedness new scoring method is based on the KING coefficient score (Manichaikul et al. 2010).
+The score is calculated using a formula that considers the number of similar homozygotes and heterozygote variants found in two samples.

 Possible relatedness values are: